Aia-Abdallah/Face-Recognition-By-using-Matlab/README.md

 Matlab project about face recognition

 OPEN THREE Window on matlab
-1st for training
+1st for learning
-2nd for learning
+2nd for training
 3rd for testing

 NOTE:
 DOWLOAD
-AlexNet toolbox from matlab
+-AlexNet toolbox from matlab
+-webcam toolbox